Control Unit In Computer Architecture

 The control unit internally consist of instruction decoder circuit that decodes the machine instruction format.

 The main function of the instruction decoder unit is to translate the operation code part of the machine instruction and direct the ALU.
-The ALU operates on the data as per the instruction set architecture ( ISA ) supported by the processor.
+The ALU operates on the data as per the operation code ( Opcode ) specified and the instruction set architecture ( ISA ) supported by the processor.

 The instruction decoder circuit consist of number of sub decoders that decodes the bits pattern of the operation code ( OPCODE ).